annagiacometti/cultural-data-framework-photography-festivals/dataset/README-dataset-access.md

 * **📥 Direct Excel Export (Live Data):**
   [Download Live Excel (.xlsx)](https://docs.google.com/spreadsheets/d/1Mqnbuf3mBJQ5Z3N5Tah1VuAr0akWJmj9OtJMr6WqqB4/export?format=xlsx&gid=822136368) (Instantly downloads the most up-to-date version of the sheet as an `.xlsx` file).

-*Note: Once the data collection is fully finalized and frozen, the static gold-standard version of the dataset will be permanently stored as a CSV and Excel file inside the `dataset/` directory of this repository.*